Sep 28, 2021

-The 64th SFFILM Festival Is Scheduled for April 9–18, 2021; Early Submission Deadline Is October 19, Final Deadline Is December 7
+The 65th SFFILM Festival Is Scheduled for April 21–May 1, 2022; Early Submission Deadline Is October 5, Final Deadline Is December 7

-San Francisco, CA – SFFILM is now accepting submissions for the 64th San Francisco International Film Festival, recognized throughout the world as an extraordinary showcase of cinematic discovery and innovation in one of the country’s most beautiful cities.
+San Francisco, CA – SFFILM is now accepting submissions for the 65th San Francisco International Film Festival, recognized throughout the world as an extraordinary showcase of cinematic discovery and innovation in one of the country’s most beautiful cities.
 Works in all genres, forms, and lengths are considered.
-The Festival is currently scheduled for April 9–18, 2021, and is being planned as a hybrid in-person and online event in accordance with all public health regulations active at that time.
+The Festival is currently scheduled for April 21–May 1, 2022, and will feature in-person and online events in accordance with all public health regulations active at that time.
 Details about the Festival’s venue footprint and in-person event structure will be shared as they become available, based on the realities of producing a safe and accessible film festival next spring.

-Monday, December 7: Final deadline (mid-length and feature films)
+Tuesday, December 7: Final deadline (mid-length and feature films, and youth-produced works)

 Founded in 1957, SFFILM Festival is the longest-running film festival in the Americas.
 Refreshingly intimate for a festival of its size and scope, the event combines a range of marquee premieres, international competitions, compelling documentaries, new digital media work, live music performances, and star-studded red carpet events.